sixaj/Davy-Orsted/site/content/_index.md

 title: Davy & Orsted
 subtitle: Luxe boten
 image: img/white-and-brown-boat-1007836.jpg
+blurb:
+  heading: Boten
+  text: Kaldi is the coffee store for everyone who believes that great coffee shouldn't
+    just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
   heading: Wie zijn Davy & Orsted
   text: Sir Humphry Davy en Hans Christiaan Ørsted, twee wetenschappers aan wie we